axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/input-phone/README.md

 This component constitutes a special-purpose input field to enter phone numbers from around the world in a standardized way.
 It features a country-code dropdown and a text-input field for the phone number proper.
 Pasting composite numbers like '+41 771234567' into the text-input field is also supported.

+Known restrictions: for now, &lt;axa-input-phone&gt; cannot be submitted in a &lt;form&gt; due to complications stemming from its _two_ internal form-input elements.
+This is likely to be lifted in a future version.
+Also, not all countries have country flags &mdash; this is unlikely to change, because of the undue code-size increase it would entail.

 ## Usage

 ```bash